EMDR for Complex PTSD: What You Need to Know

 This is where most of the real work happens.
 Clients learn grounding, body awareness, and affect regulation skills.
 Use imagery, bilateral tapping, or tactile BLS to anchor safety.

 Pro Tip: Don’t rush this phase.
-The “I can handle distress” belief is the foundation for everything else.
+The belief “I can handle distress” is the foundation for everything else.

 Phase 2: Target Selection and Gradual Reprocessing